sgouda0412/Audible_Book_Project-ETL--GCP-Airflow-PySpark-BigQuery/README.md

 We also use the Google Cloud Platform (GCP), the GCP services following:
   - Google Cloud Storage (GCS) as our Data Lake
-  - Google Composer - to use "Apache Airflow" running Pipeline Orhestration
+  - Google Cloud Composer - to use "Apache Airflow" running Pipeline Orhestration
   - Google Bigquery as our Data Warehouse